-Lyft took space within two parallel, ¼-mile long buildings in San Francisco’s China Basin for their new headquarters—and STUDIOS embarked on a fast-paced, multi-phased effort to knit together a string of disparate spaces to create a unified experience and celebrate the growing company’s culture of fun and discovery.
+Lyft took space within two parallel, ¼-mile long buildings in San Francisco’s China Basin for their new headquarters and the STUDIOS team embarked on a multi-phased effort to knit together a string of disparate spaces to create a unified experience and celebrate the growing company’s culture of fun and discovery.
 At this critical point in Lyft’s expansion, we took inspiration from the company’s core values to reinforce their brand.
 We used custom graphics, a curated furniture package, light, and color to enrich the environment with the ideas of movement, innovation, and authenticity.

-In a building the length of eleven football fields, clear and graphic wayfinding was crucial.
+Color as Wayfinding.
+In a building the length of nearly four football fields, clear and graphic wayfinding was crucial.
 Gradations of pinks, purple, blues, and greens on columns and walls help to identify locations within the buildings, and also mark break areas, elevator lobbies, and other circulation elements.
-A branded pink hallway leads to a multi-purpose training and event room, dubbed the Banana Room due to the building’s history as a Chiquita and Dole processing plant.

 Celebrating the Urban Experience.
 We developed the space plans to create urban neighborhoods highlighted by a series of internal gardens modeled on San Francisco’s popular mini parks or “parklets”.
 Just as the city’s parklets provide respite from the busy urban streets, Lyft’s parklets offer welcoming spaces away from desks to meet, to socialize, or to relax.
 Comfy collaboration spaces interspersed throughout work areas can easily convert into desking and back again as teams expand and contract over time.

 A Sense of Discovery.
 We transformed the dark and uninviting building core into a series of secret rooms that create a sense of surprise and delight, such as a speak easy that can be accessed through a portrait of Willy Wonka, a hidden library, and a game room, among others.